 Legendary French designer Pierre Paulin originally designed the Pacha Chair in 1975.
 Paulin designed the chair in harmony with the changing design style of its period, replacing the austerity of post-war design with a new, vigorous approach.

 With comfort as the constant starting-point in his designs, the curvaceous, whimsical and organic shapes of the Pacha Chair is conceived to serve the body, providing both comfort and cosiness.
-Looking as contemporary today as when it first was designed, the Pacha Chair is an honest, functional piece that brings life and character to any interior setting.
+Looking as contemporary today as when it first was designed, the Pacha Chair is an honest, functional piece that brings life and character to any interior or outdoor setting.

 Sitting height: 350 mm